 BIOL 4465.
 TAXONOMY OF VASCULAR PLANTS.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
-Prerequisite: BIOL 3052 or BIOL 3435 or BIOL 3417.
+Prerequisite: BIOL 3052 or BIOL 3435 or BIOL lecture and one three-hour laboratory per week.
+Prerequisite: BIOL 3022 or BIOL 3425.